zuri-training/Team-Eagle-qr_gen/README.md

+Create file named .env, it should contain PORT, MONGO_URL, JWT

-these are the APIs you fetch from
+These are the APIs you fetch from

 Login API ("/api/qrcode/user/login")